 Imagine the number of financial agents out there who have your KYC documents and mobile number.

 “This is a two-step fraud where the fraudsters first get your bank details through phishing emails or malware or Trojans and then they block your SIM through the SIM swap technique.

 By the time your SIM shows no service, and you find out from the service provider that there was a SIM swap request and you visit the branch with KYC to figure out what’s the real issue, the fraudster has stolen your money from your bank account.

-Remember, phishing is a kind of e-mail fraud technique in which the fraudster sends out genuine-looking emails or website links in an attempt to gather your personal and financial information.
+Phishing is a kind of e-mail fraud technique in which the fraudster sends out genuine-looking emails or website links.
+It is an attempt to gather your personal and financial information.

 As far as step two goes, don’t give away your details to anyone whatsoever.
 If you see no service on your SIM, contact the service provider at the earliest.
 If your SIM has been deactivating at midnight, you can’t do much about it really.